Nate Lowe Player Props: Rangers vs. Mariners

 Nate Lowe At The Plate

-- In 44.6% of his games this season, Lowe has had at least one RBI.
-He's picked up more than one in 10.7% and driven in three or more of his team's runs in one contest.
+- Lowe has had an RBI in 26 games this season (45.6%), including seven multi-RBI outings (12.3%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.